Religion in South America

-Religion in South America has been a major influence on art, culture, philosophy and law.
-Christianity is the continent's main religion, with Roman Catholics having the most adherents.
-Sizeable minorities of non-religious people and adherents of other religions are also present.
+Religion in South America has been a major influence on art, culture, philosophy and law and changed greatly in recent years.
+Roman Catholicism has rapidly declined.
+Most of this is due to the growth of Protestantism, particularly evangelical Christians.
+A smaller number of South Americans are also beginning to identify as irreligious.
+Sizeable adherents of other religions are also present, including of various indigenous religions.

 Religious freedom

 Currently, all countries in the region in general are separate of the Catholic Church and declared secular states, which guarantees freedom of religion for its inhabitants.
-However, in Peru and the Dominican Republic, Roman Catholicism serves as the official religion.
-In both countries Catholic religious education is mandatory, and in most nations Roman Catholicism still sways the population.
+However, in Peru, Roman Catholicism serves as the official religion.
+In that country Catholic religious education is mandatory, and in most of the region's nations Roman Catholicism still sways the population.

 Christianity

-According to Pew Research Center 83.43% of the South American population is Christian, although less than half of them are devout.
+According to a Pew Research Center projection in 2010, they predicted that 83.4% of the South American population will be Christian in 2020.